aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/docsaveoptions/alwayscompressmetafiles/_index.md

 ---
 title: DocSaveOptions.AlwaysCompressMetafiles
 second_title: Aspose.Words for .NET API Reference
 description: When false small metafiles are not compressed for performance reason.
-Default value is true all metafiles are compressed regardless of its size.
+Default value is true all metafiles are compressed regardless of its size in C#
 type: docs
 weight: 20
 url: /net/aspose.words.saving/docsaveoptions/alwayscompressmetafiles/